 Laying the Foundation for Marine Conservation

-The Global Marine Species Assessment is the first global review of the threat of extinction for approximately 20,000 marine species assessed using the IUCN Red List Categories and Criteria.
+The principal mandate of the MBU is the completion of the Global Marine Species Assessment (GMSA) the first global review of the threat of extinction for approximately 20,000 marine species assessed using the IUCN Red List Categories and Criteria.
 This ongoing initiative has contributed broadly to global, regional, and national marine conservation priority setting, planning, and action.
 Assessments are made publicly and freely available on the IUCN Red List.